emrahcom/emrah-tools/jitsi/installer/buster/README.md

 jitsi-buster-installer
 ======================
 `jitsi-buster-installer` installs a simple standalone Jitsi server.
-It's only compatible with `Debian 10 Buster`.
+Tested only on `Debian 10 Buster` and `Ubuntu 20.04 Focal Fossa`.
 This script guides the user during the installation to avoid potential problems.

 See [Jitsi cluster
 doc](https://github.com/emrahcom/emrah-buster-templates/blob/master/doc/jitsi_cluster.md)